c3lang/c3c/README.md

 It's possible to try out the current C3 compiler in the browser: https://ide.judge0.com/?1EFo – this is courtesy of the developer of Judge0.

 Design work is still being done in the design draft here: https://c3lang.github.io/c3docs/.
-If you have suggestions, send a mail to [christoffer@aegik.com](mailto:christoffer@aegik.com), [file an issue](https://github.com/c3lang/c3c/issues) or discuss C3 on the r/ProgrammingLanguages Discord server: https://discord.gg/cfu4wdk
+If you have suggestions, send a mail to [christoffer@aegik.com](mailto:christoffer@aegik.com), [file an issue](https://github.com/c3lang/c3c/issues) or discuss
+C3 on its dedicated Discord: https://discord.gg/qN76R87
+you are also welcome to discuss in the C3 channel on the r/ProgrammingLanguages Discord: https://discord.gg/cfu4wdk

 #### Todo / done